ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 The next code creates a function that will be used as a fitness function for calculating the fitness value for each solution in the population.
-This function must be a maximization function that accepts 2 parameters representing a solution and its index.
+This function must be a maximization function that accepts 3 parameters representing the instance of the ``pygad.GA`` class, a solution, and its index.
 It returns a value representing the fitness value.

 .. code:: python